jiyouhai/pdf-to-markdown/README.md

 [website](https://jiyouhai.github.io/pdf-to-markdown/)

+For the report, we use two methods to evaluate the performance of these PDF-to-Markdown tools.
+The first method is to use ChatGPT’s deep research capability: upload all the zip files and have it generate a report based on our criteria.
+The second method is to place each PDF alongside its corresponding Markdown file.
+Since we have nine samples, we open nine separate windows and let ChatGPT 5 Pro or Deep Thinking score the tools according to our standards.

 *Reproducible, parser-agnostic benchmarks for turning PDFs into Markdown—and measuring downstream usefulness with QA.*

 > This repository hosts a lightweight evaluation framework and a static site (GitHub Pages) that publishes datasets, parser outputs, and question sets (JSONL).
 The goal is to judge **downstream usability** (search, RAG, automation), not just visual fidelity.